 The PRC government has adopted several regulations governing personal credit reporting businesses.
 These regulations include the Regulation for the Administration of Credit Reporting Industry, enacted by the State Council and became effective in March 2013, and the Management Rules on Credit Agencies, issued by the PBOC, in the same year.
 According to the Regulation for the Administration of Credit Reporting Industry, "credit reporting business" means the activities of collecting, organizing, storing and processing "credit information" of individuals and enterprises, as well as providing such information to others, and a "credit reporting agency" refers to a duly established agency whose primary business is credit reporting.
 Enterprises or individuals engaging in personal credit reporting business shall obtain a license from the PBOC.
 Enterprises or individuals shall not engage in personal credit reporting business without the approval by the PBOC.
-Entities engaged in personal credit reporting business without such approval may be subject to penalties, including ban of business, confiscation of revenues related to personal credit reporting business, fines of RMB50,000 to RMB500,000 or criminal liabilities.
+Entities engaged in personal credit reporting business without such approval may be subject to penalties, including ban of business, confiscation of revenues related to personal credit reporting business, imposition of fines of RMB50,000 to RMB500,000 or criminal liabilities.

-On January 11, 2021, the PBOC released the 2021 Draft Measures for Credit Reporting Business (Draft), or the 2021 Draft, for public consultation.
-The 2021 Draft defines "credit information" as information that "serves the financial and economic activities and is used to determine individuals and enterprises credit status, which including but not limited to, identity, address, transportation, communication, debt, property, payment, consumption, production, performance of statutory obligations, and information originated from analysis and evaluation of credit status of individuals and enterprises based on the foregoing information".
-The 2021 Draft also requires, among other things, that information processors who collaborate with credit reporting agencies shall enter into cooperation agreements and file such cooperation agreements with the PBOC or its provincial counterparts.
-The 2021 Draft applies to entities that carry out credit reporting business and "activities relating to credit reporting business" in China as well as such activities carried out outside China but targeting Chinese residents.
-Separately, entities providing "credit reporting function services" in the name of "credit information service, credit service, credit evaluation, credit repair, etc." are also subject to the 2021 Draft.
+In September 2021, the PBOC released the Measures for Credit Reporting Business, which took effect on January 1, 2022.
+The Measures for Credit Reporting Business defines "credit information" as information that "serves the financial and economic activities and is used to determine the credit status of individuals and enterprises, which refers to basic information, loan information and other relevant information collected in accordance with the law and other information originated from analysis and evaluation of credit status of individuals and enterprises based on the foregoing information".
+The Measures for Credit Reporting Business also requires, among other things, that the credit reporting agency shall report to the PBOC the information processors that collaborate with such credit reporting agency with respect to the collection, storing, processing and analyzing of the credit information.
+Separately, entities "actually providing credit reporting function services" in the name of "credit information service, credit service, credit evaluation, credit rating, credit repair, etc." are also subject to the Measures for Credit Reporting Business without the necessary permit should complete the rectification within 18 months after the implementation date of the Measures for Credit Reporting Business.

-The 2021 Draft was released for public consultation only, and significant uncertainties exist with respect to its enactment timetable, interpretation and implementation.
-For example, the 2021 Draft does not specify what constitutes "activities relating to credit reporting business".
-It is also silent on what activities may be deemed as "credit reporting function services".
-Further, the 2021 Draft does not deny the legitimacy of existing data analytics and/or precision marketing service providers in the financial services industry, nor does it provide a clear guidance or execution rules on how and when these providers, if deemed to be conducting credit reporting business, could apply for required licenses or otherwise comply with the 2021 Draft.
+As the Measures for Credit Reporting Business is relatively recent, significant uncertainties exist with respect to the its interpretation and implementation.
+For example, the Measures for Credit Reporting Business. does not specify what constitutes "activities relating to credit reporting business."
+It is also unclear what activities may be deemed as "actually providing credit reporting services."
+Further, the Measures for Credit Reporting Business does not provide a clear guidance or execution rules on how and when these providers, if deemed to be conducting credit reporting business, could apply for required licenses or otherwise comply with the Measures for Credit Reporting Business.